 competition Maseratis and is often consulted by private owners, museums and

-His latest book which was published in early 2013 is Sports Car
+His latest book which was published in 2015 is Sports Car